-Forex brokers with their base of operations in the USA are licensed and regulated by the NFA (National Futures Association) and the CFTC (Commodity Futures Trading Commission).
-We’ll be looking at the work of the CFTC and CFTC regulated brokers a little later, but for now we’ll spend some time discussing NFA regulated brokers.
+Forex brokers with their base of operations in the USA are licensed and regulated by the National Futures Association (NFA ) and the Commodity Futures Trading Commission (CFTC).
+We’ll be looking at the work of the CFTC and CFTC -regulated brokers a little later, but for now we’ll spend some time discussing NFA-regulated brokers.

 What is the NFA?

-The initials NFA stand for the National Futures Association and it is a self-regulatory body which is responsible for the futures industry in the United States of America.
-Its mission is to provide a series of regulatory programs and services to ensure the protection of market participants and to help its members meet their regulatory responsibilities.
-The work of the NFA is overseen by the Commodity Futures Trading Commission, which is a government agency that is responsible for regulating the US futures industry.
+The initials NFA stand for the National Futures Association, which is a self-regulatory body that is responsible for the futures industry in the United States of America.
+Its mission is to provide a series of regulatory programmes and services to ensure the protection of market participants, and to help its members meet their regulatory responsibilities.
+The work of the NFA is overseen by the Commodity Futures Trading Commission, which is a government agency responsible for regulating the US futures industry.

-The main functions of the NFA are fraud and abuse prevention, dispute resolution and mediation.
+The main functions of the NFA are prevention of fraud and abuse, dispute resolution, and mediation.
 It is also responsible for drafting regulatory frameworks for its members.
 The NFA’s duties and functions have no jurisdiction outside of the US.
-It has the power to discipline any members who do not follow the rules but only so far as imposing fines.
+It has the power to discipline any members who do not follow the rules, but only so far as imposing fines.
 Stiffer penalties can be imposed by the CFTC when recommended by the NFA’s Hearing Panel and accepted by the NFA Appeals Committee.
-The two US regulatory bodies work closely together to ensure the trading markets are kept clean and free from abuse.
-All of which makes the US Forex market one that is closely regulated and overseen, and ultimately safe and secure for US investors.
+The two US regulatory bodies work closely together to ensure that the trading markets are kept clean and free from abuse, all of which makes the US Forex market one that is closely regulated and overseen, and ultimately safe and secure for US investors.

-How does a trader benefit if they choose an NFA regulated broker?
+How does a trader benefit from choosing an NFA-regulated broker?

-The NFA imposes strict standards and procedures on its members.
-All of which are designed to protect investors.
-These include:
+The NFA imposes strict standards and procedures on its members, all of which are designed to protect investors.
+These include the following:

-- Limited leverage – In 2010, the Dodd-Frank Act was introduced and it imposes certain leverage limits which are currently a maximum 50:1 for Forex, and 20:1 for options.
-You will find a number of US Forex brokers offering higher leverage, but this is because they have international branches in other countries, which operate differently and are not regulated by the NFA or CFTC.
+- Limited leverage – In 2010, the Dodd-Frank Act was introduced, which imposes certain leverage limits: currently a maximum 50:1 for Forex, and 20:1 for options.
+You will find a number of US Forex brokers offering higher leverage, but this is because they have international branches in other countries, which operate differently and are not regulated by the NFA or the CFTC.

-- No hedging and FIFO – FIFO (First In First Out) and hedging is not allowed.
-If a trader opens more than one position on a currency pair, the first must be closed before closing the second one.
+- No hedging and FIFO – Hedging is not allowed, and there is a FIFO (First In First Out) rule: If a trader opens more than one position on a currency pair, the first must be closed before closing the second one.

-- OFAC restrictions – Limitations have been placed on US Forex brokers by the OFAC (Office of Foreign Assets and Control) as to who they can accept as clients.
+- OFAC restrictions – Limitations have been placed on US Forex brokers by the Office of Foreign Assets and Control (OFAC) as to who they can accept as clients.
 US Forex brokers tend to restrict trading to a certain type of trader.

-- Credit cards are not permitted to be used for funding a Forex account
+- Credit cards – These are not permitted to be used for funding a Forex account.

 These requirements and more make Forex trading for US clients very safe and fair.
-The benefits of choosing NFA Forex brokers include:
+The benefits of choosing NFA Forex brokers include the following:

-- NFA regulated Forex brokers are subjected to comprehensive annual audits and are required to report their account balances at the end of every trading week.
+- NFA-regulated Forex brokers are subject to comprehensive annual audits, and are required to report their account balances at the end of every trading week.

-In order to accept US clients a Forex broker has to be registered with the US regulatory bodies and many international offshore Forex brokers have found this to be very costly and difficult.
+In order to accept US clients, a Forex broker has to be registered with the US regulatory bodies, which many international offshore Forex brokers have found to be very costly and difficult.

 Is it possible to check whether a Forex broker is regulated by the NFA?